Develop workable solutions for the common good while working toward an exciting career in public management.

 About the Master of Public Administration Program

-- Wide range of scholarship and financial aid options
+- A wide range of scholarship and financial aid options.

 - Classes begin each fall at USF’s Downtown San Francisco campus.
 Also offered in a 100% online format.